piy0999/CreditSense/README.md

 ###### Grant Permissions to bank node
 1. Inside the Master-ML node type `multichain-cli chain1` and then type `getaddresses`.
-2. Copy the address returned without the double quotes and then type `grant from address(found using above getaddresses command) nodeaddress (sent by the node) admin`.
+2. Copy the address returned without the double quotes and then type `grantfrom address(found using above getaddresses command) nodeaddress (sent by the node) admin`.
 3. If a transaction id is returned then there is no error and the node has been made an admin.

 ###### Run the frontend from the bank node